manticoresoftware/manticoresearch/manual/Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md

 Returning to the `@dude!` example above, setting `blend_mode = trim_head, trim_tail` will result in two tokens being indexed, `@dude` and `dude!`.
 In this particular example, `trim_both` would have no effect, because trimming both blended characters results in `dude` which is already indexed as a regular keyword.
 Indexing `@U.S.A.` with `trim_both` (and assuming that dot is blended two) would result in `U.S.A` being indexed.
 Last but not least, `skip_pure` enables you to fully ignore sequences of blended characters only.
 For example, `one @@@ two` would be indexed exactly as `one two`, and match that as a phrase.
 That is not the case by default because a fully blended token gets indexed and offsets the second keyword position.

 Default behavior is to index the entire token, equivalent to `blend_mode = trim_none`.

+Make sure you undestand that either of the blend modes limits your search, even the default one `trim_none` as with it and assuming `.` is a blended char:
+* `.dog.` will become `.dog. dog` during indexation
+* and you won't be able to find it by `dog.`.

+The more modes you use, the higher the chance your keyword will match something.

 <!-- request SQL -->